-Reflection 1: Due Week 4 Friday (4th August 2023).
-You will reflect on a single experience you have had in life where you felt different to the other people involved.
+For this assessment, you will reflect on a single experience you have had in life where you have experienced prejudice.
 This may be a recent experience or one from your childhood.
 It does not need to be health care or education related.

 The reflection must include the following key aspects of a reflective cycle: